shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * It allows trivial 3rd party implementation
 * It works with other compilers - (important if it's to work as some kind of standard)
 * Provides an easy to understand mapping from input to the contents of the cache
-* Can use more advanced features (like souce hashing) if desired
+* Can use more advanced features (like source hashing) if desired

 How config options are described or combined may be somewhat complicated, but is not necessary to use the system, and allows different compilers to implement however is appropriate.